-So lace up your boots and grab your helmet — it’s time to hit the trails!
+From an easy, nature walk to a challenging mountain bike track, you’re sure to find a path that’s right for you.
+So lace up your walking shoes or grab your bike helmet — it’s time to hit the trails!

 The next hiking location that also provides fantastic animal-watching opportunities is Westwood Hills Nature Center in St. Louis Park.
 The 160-acre natural area features marsh, woods and restored prairie.
-More than 3 miles of trails and walkways provide hikers with can’t-miss opportunities for leaf peeping, birdwatching and wildlife spotting.
+More than 3 miles of trails and walkways provide hikers with can’t-miss opportunities for birdwatching and wildlife spotting.
 You might see anything from deer and turtles to foxes, minks and owls.
-Don’t miss the Interpretive Center, where you can explore interactive educational exhibits and see live animals, such as a red-tailed hawk and flying squirrel.
+Don’t miss the Interpretive Center, where you can explore interactive educational exhibits and see live animals, such as a red-tailed hawk, a barred owl and a flying squirrel.

 For a more easy-going stroll, head to Bass Lake Preserve in St. Louis Park.
 The 52-acre nature preserve is best known for its 1.4-mile George Haun Trail, which meanders through oak savanna and prairie and loops around Bass Lake.